polettix/App-Easer/README.md

 order).
 Calling convention:

     sub (@list_of_hashes_to_merge) # returns a hash reference

+The `specfetch` executable allows setting a function to perform resolution of a command identifier (as e.g. stored in the `children`) or an upper command) into a specification.
+By default the internal function corresponding to the executable specification string `+SpecFromHash` is used, insisting that the whole application is entirely pre-assembled in the specification hash/object; it's also possible to use `+SpecFromHashOrModule` for allowing searching through modules too.

 The `validate` executable allows setting a validator.
 By default the validation is performed using [Params::Validate](https://metacpan.org/pod/Params::Validate) (if available, it is